ArkanDash/Advanced-RVC-Inference/CODE_OF_CONDUCT.md

-# Advanced RVC Inference V 3.1 - Contributor Code of Conduct
+# Advanced RVC Inference - Contributor Code of Conduct

 ## Our Commitment